R3D4INT/banking-app/README.md

 * **Account Management:** Create new accounts, get account details, and list all accounts.
 * **Account Transactions:** Deposit, withdraw, and transfer funds between accounts.
 * **Data Integrity:** Fund transfers are performed using EF Core's database transactions to ensure atomicity (all or nothing).
+* **Robust Validation:** All API inputs are validated using `FluentValidation` to ensure data integrity before hitting the service layer.
+* **Global Error Handling:** A central middleware class handles all exceptions (e.g., `NotFound`, `InvalidOperation`) and returns clean, consistent JSON error responses.
 * **API Documentation:** A Swagger (OpenAPI) interface is available at `/swagger` to view and test all endpoints.

 ---